Ori-Shoshana/IR_ASSIGNMENTS/README.md

 - Uses Sentence-BERT to encode documents into sentence-level vectors.

 ### 3. Outputs
-Each text representation method produces vectors stored as CSV files in the respective subfolders under `vectors/`.
+Each text representation method produces vectors stored as CSV files in the respective subfolders.

 ---